 Ask any Indian woman on DIY skincare and she’ll have tip or two to share.
 Most of these home remedies have been passed down through generations and are greatly valued even today.

-Needless to say I am the hugest fan of DIY Indian skincare.
+Needless to say I am the biggest fan of DIY Indian skincare.
 It is a complete skincare regime.
-It suits me perfectly (since I am too lazy to visit parlours).
+It suits me perfectly (since I am too lazy to visit parlors).
 It aligns with my frugal living ideas and not to mention the wonders it has done for my skin.